 A good heading briefly introduces the topic.
 After that, you start with a topic sentence.

-You can then follow this with any number of related sentences that are separated by line breaks.
-But, you can group two sentences together as long as they are relatively short.
+You can follow this with related single sentences and separate them with line breaks.
+But, only group two sentences as long as they are relatively short.

-These sentence paragraphs are still concentrating on a single theme and should still have a concluding sentence.
+Sentence spaced paragraphs are still concentrating on a single theme and should always have a concluding sentence.

-Good paragraphing for online reading make it much easier for a reader to absorb and understand written information.
+Good construction for online reading makes it much easier for a reader to absorb and understand what you write.

-The long paragraph might not be dead yet, but it is definitely going out of fashion.
+The long-form might not be dead yet.
+But it is definitely going out of fashion.
 Or perhaps, it has been refashioned.

-For online reading and writing, coherent paragraphs are split into small chunks.
-The sentences develop the topic just the same as a boxed paragraph.
+The sentences can then develop the topic just the same as an old-fashioned boxed paragraph.

-The only difference is that a good piece of writing for screen reading gives a reader more white space.
-This helps their eyes navigate the text much more easily.
+The only difference is that a good piece of writing for screen reading gives a reader much more white space.
+It helps their eyes navigate the text more easily.

-If you are writing blog posts, online articles or ebooks, think about your readers and your formatting.
+When you are writing blog posts, online articles, or ebooks, think about your readers and your formatting.